eBay/event-notification-java-sdk/README.md

 * Update application.yaml with path to client credentials (required to fetch Public Key from /commerce/notification/v1/public_key/{public_key_id}).
 * Specify environment (PRODUCTION or SANDBOX).
 Default: PRODUCTION

-For ACCOUNT_DELETION use case simply implement custom logic in AccountDeletionMessageProcessor.processInternal()
+For MARKETPLACE_ACCOUNT_DELETION use case simply implement custom logic in AccountDeletionMessageProcessor.processInternal()
 ```

 **Onboard any new topic in 3 simple steps! :**